georgekuruvillak/dotfiles-1/README.md

 - [NERDTree](https://github.com/scrooloose/nerdtree)
 - [NERDCommenter](https://github.com/scrooloose/nerdcommenter)
 - [Airline](https://github.com/bling/vim-airline)

-## Customization
-FLVim provides 3 files to put into your own configuration.
-- `$HOME/.vimrc.after`    => Any configuration that will be overwritten by defaults and .vimrc.before
-- `$HOME/.vimrc.before`   => Configurations that will overwrite default configurations and .vimrc.after
-- `$HOME/.vimrc.vundles`  => Additiona Vundle Bundles to install

 ## Per project vim settings
 flvim enables exrc so if you place an `.exrc` or `.vimrc`  file in your project folder you override vim settings